scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="trace-adsynctoolsadimport"></a>Trace-ADSyncToolsADImport

 ### <a name="synopsis"></a>SAMENVATTING
-Maakt een traceringsbestand van en de stap AD importeren
+Maakt een traceerbestand van en AD Import Stap

 ### <a name="syntax"></a>SYNTAXIS